 Sciences Po / King’s College London

-STUDIES: YEAR ONE AT SCIENCES PO
+YEAR 1 AT SCIENCES PO

-STUDIES: YEAR TWO AT KING'S COLLEGE LONDON
+YEAR 2 AT KING’S COLLEGE LONDON

 Candidates to the dual degree apply through Sciences Po’s website.